Flames start fast, hang on to beat host Oilers 4-3

 The Flames made it 3-1 three minutes later on the power play as Oilers defender Brett Kulak wiped out, allowing Kadri a clear lane to the net and he made no mistake in scoring his first goal for Calgary.

-Calgary added to its lead midway through the first as Mangiapane banged home a rebound from the blue paint after Campbell made the initial save.
+The Flames added to their lead midway through the first as Mangiapane banged home a rebound from the blue paint after Campbell made the initial save.
 The Oilers brought in backup Stuart Skinner to replace Campbell, who allowed four goals on 11 shots.

 Edmonton got one back on the power play midway through the second period as Evander Kane made a great pass on the doorstep across to McDavid, who scored his fourth of the season.